 How To Stop Treated Wood From Rotting

-Treated wood or pressure treated wood looks great, is easy to work with and is long lasting, but occasionally we overlook it and forget about it once we have it installed.
-Pressure treated wood is used for fences, posts, decks, picnic tables and more – but whether we realize it or not, it can also rot.
+Treated wood or pressure treated wood looks great, is easy to work with and it’s long lasting.
+Occasionally we overlook it and forget about it once we have it installed.
+Pressure treated wood is used for fences, posts, decks, picnic tables and more.
+But a lot of people wonder — does pressure treated wood rot?
 Most people think that this material is completely resistant to rot and termite infestations.
-This is not always correct.
-Just because treated wood will last longer than untreated wood doesn’t mean that it can’t be attacked by fungus, especially in the wet seasonal conditions that occur in Toronto.
-Read on to learn about why rot occurs so that you can become aware of how to prevent it!
+This is not always the case.
+Sure, pressure treated wood will last longer than untreated wood.
+But that doesn’t mean that it can’t be attacked by fungus, especially in the wet seasonal conditions that occur in Toronto.
+Read on to learn about does pressure treated wood rot and how you can prevent it!

 How To Stop Treated Wood From Rotting

-- Any treated wood that has rotted is due to a fungal issue.
+- The answer to does pressure treated wood rot is simply yes.
+Any pressure treated wood rot is usually due to a fungal issue.
 The fungi that cause this are very small organisms that move into the wood and feed on it over time.
 This causes the pressure treated wood to decay and soften which then turns into rot.
 All kinds of fungal issues basically create the same problem: rot.

 - Brown-rot fungus occurs most commonly in birch wood and will look like an uneven pattern or brick-like cracking.
 Keep in mind that although treated wood is protected by chemicals, pressure treated wood rotting is actually a physical change that will occur when micro-organisms in the air affect wet or dry wood.

-1. How Can I Prevent Treated Wood from Rotting?
+2. How Can I Prevent Treated Wood Rot?

-- To prevent any kind of wood rot on treated wood you should keep it coated in paint, oils, varnishes, protecting spray, waxes or any other kinds of substance that will enhance the longevity of your treated wood.
+- To prevent any kind of pressure treated wood rot you should keep it coated in paint, oils, varnishes, protecting spray, waxes or any other kinds of substance that will enhance the longevity of your treated wood.

 Using pressure treated wood around your house as a privacy fence, a deck, a picnic table or whatever the structure is a visually appealing, long-lasting option that will speak for itself when you keep it protected.

 The beauty of your home can rely on knowing how to stop treated wood from rotting.
 With the tips mentioned above you should be able to do just that and save money in the future avoiding having to repair rotted wood!
-However, if you have already noticed your treated wood is rotting, or you just don’t have the time to invest in protecting it yourself, give HPT a call and we’ll happily do it for you!
+However, if you have already noticed pressure treated wood rot, or you just don’t have the time to invest in protecting it yourself, give HPT a call and we’ll happily do it for you!

 Call us NOW at 416-494-9095 or email email@example.com!